Doggy Day Spa: Essential Oils For Dogs

 • Spray bottle

 Combine all ingredients in the spray bottle.
 Mist your dog with the spray, but be careful not to get it in their eyes, ears, and nose (avoid the face in general).
-To get the area around their neck and behind ears, take a cloth, dampen it with the mixture, and wipe it on.
+To get the area around their neck and behind their ears, take a cloth, dampen it with the mixture, and wipe it on.
 You can also spray your pet’s bedding with this mixture.

 Dog Allergies